Frequently asked questions

 How much does it cost?

-$9.99/month or $59.99/year (about $5/month if you go annual — a 50% saving).
-Both include a 7-day free trial.
+Your first 3 monitoring nights are free, with no credit card — and they don't have to be consecutive, so there's no clock running.
+After that it's $9.99/month or $59.99/year (about $5/month if you go annual — a 50% saving).
+Live preview and live captions are free forever.
 Cancel anytime in iOS Settings → [your name] → Subscriptions.

 Will it work for sleep apnea screening?